PROGRAMS AND SERVICES

 Transportation: Required transportation services may include special transportation, equipment, transportation aides and special provisions.

 Recreation: This service provides instruction to enable your child to participate in appropriate leisure activities, including involvement in recreation programs.
 The facilitation of a student's involvement in appropriate community recreation programs will be provided by certified school personnel.

-This is a brief summary of the special educational services and related services.
+This is a brief summary of the special education services and related services.
 For more detailed information on the above, please refer to the New Jersey Administrative Code and the Parental Rights In Special Education Booklet.